AlfonsoJLuna/reflow-controller-fw/README.md

-# Reflow Controller Firmware
+# Reflow Controller (Firmware)

-Firmware for the [Reflow Controller](https://github.com/AlfonsoJLuna/reflow-controller-hw) board.
+Open-source firmware for reflow controllers.

 ## How to use